 A partner to a partnership and the responsible partner of a limited partnership must take out pension insurance under YEL.
 A person in a leadership position of a limited company, who owns alone more than 30 per cent or, together with family members, more than 50 per cent of the company or the voting rights, must also take out insurance under YEL.

-YEL entrepreneurs make up slightly less than nine per cent (214,000 persons) of the total number of earnings-related pension insured.
+YEL entrepreneurs make up slightly more than eight per cent (216,000 persons) of the total number of earnings-related pension insured.

 The work input of the self-employed affects the confirmed income